 As a result of the PCI 3.1 changes, Cloudflare has implemented a transition plan to migrate traffic toward TLS 1.2 in advance of the PCI Council requirements.

 1) We are monitoring browsers and traffic to track the percentage of TLS 1.0+1.1 traffic relative to the total volume of encrypted traffic.
 In October 2014, this traffic was approximately 30% of all encrypted traffic on Cloudflare's network.
 In February 2015, this traffic was less than 22% of all encrypted traffic on Cloudflare's network.
+In June 2017, this traffic was less than 10% of all encrypted traffic on Cloudflare's network.

 To find out more about this, please see: How to use Cloudflare's TLS 1.2-only feature